 - – carried out an investigation as soon as reasonable to determine the facts

-- – uses a fair and consistent procedure when dismissing employees
+- – used a fair and consistent procedure when dismissing employees

 - – set out the rules and disciplinary procedures in writing

-- – ensure that managers and employees understand the disciplinary rules, and
+- – ensured that managers and employees understand the disciplinary rules, and

 - – sought to resolve any problems informally.